Soldiers celebrate civil rights leader at Sembach ceremony

 |Downloads:

-This work, Soldiers celebrate civil rights leader at Sembach ceremony, by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers celebrate civil rights leader at Sembach ceremony [Image 3 of 3], by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Soldiers celebrate civil rights leader at Sembach ceremony